 To: ONC (Inferno, ONC-ATLs)

 Many of the discovered vulnerabilities in Ms. Knight’s report are common OWASP API Security Top 10 vulnerabilities.
-For example, allowing authenticated patients to access data from other patients (i.e., the APIs properly authorizing API requests).
+For example, allowing authenticated patients to access data from other patients (i.e., OWASP API Security Top 10 API1:2019: Broken Object Level Authorization).

 ONC has two powerful tools at its disposal to identify security vulnerabilities before they reach production, ONC Inferno and ONC-ATL (Authorized Testing Laboratories).

-For ONC Inferno, the test suite is focused on the “happy path” of "can you interoperate", and not on "are you secure" - beyond the "can you successfully connect with TLS, OAuth, etc."

 For ONC Inferno, much of the test flows are seemingly more angled towards interoperability than actual security testing for different tactics and techniques used in breaching APIs.

 We recognize that many consumer-directed APIs will not undergo ONC certification, meaning ONC Inferno could be the last line of defense between a vulnerability being exposed in development versus production.